-It is not difficult to hide an entire WordPress site from prying eyes of the public.
+It is not difficult to hide an entire WordPress site from the prying eyes of the public.
 All you need is a plugin to get it done.
-Password Protected plugin by Ben Huson is the most popular plugin used for this function.
-It has more than 200,000 installations with great reviews.
+Password Protected plugin by Ben Huson is the most popular plugin used for this purpose.
+It has more than 200,000 installations with amazing reviews.

 To get started, install and activate the plugin just like any other WordPress plugin.
 If you are not sure how to do that?
 Read our comprehensive guide on how to install a plugin.

 After installation, go to Plugins >> Installed Plugins >> Password Protected Settings to set up the plugin.

 There’s very little work left to do when the settings page opens up.

 Here’s a breakdown of what the settings page entails: